 1973 National Lampoon's Lemmings plays at the Village Gate in New York City.
-This revue, inspired by the magazine National Lampoon, has a cast that includes future "Saturday Night Live" stars John Belushi, and Chevy Chase, among others.
-The eleven-month run is directed by Tony Hendra.
+This revue, inspired by the magazine National Lampoon, has a cast that includes future Saturday Night Live stars John Belushi and Chevy Chase, among others.
+The 11-month run is directed by Tony Hendra.

 1996 One day before the first Off-Broadway performance of Rent, author-composer Jonathan Larson dies of an aortic aneurysm.
-Much litigation would follow regarding both the circumstances of his death and the authorship of the musical, but none of it would tarnish the runaway success of Larson's story of young, hand-to-mouth, downtown New Yorkers who refuse to pay "last year's rent."
+Much litigation follows regarding both the circumstances of his death and the authorship of the musical, but none of it tarnish the runaway success of Larson's story of young, hand-to-mouth, downtown New Yorkers who refuse to pay "last year's rent."

 2003 Closing day for the gothic musical Dance of the Vampires after just 56 Broadway performances, losing its entire investment, estimated at $12 million.
-Based on the Roman Polanski film, "The Fearless Vampire Killers," the show had been a major hit in Vienna, where it originated.
-But New York critics faulted its uneven tone, sometimes trying to be campy, sometimes trying to be scary.
+Based on the Roman Polanski film The Fearless Vampire Killers, the show had been a major hit in Vienna, where it originated.
+New York critics faulted its uneven tone, sometimes trying to be campy, sometimes trying to be scary.

 2009 Hedda Gabler, Henrik Ibsen's classic tale of an unhappily married woman in 1880s Norway, gets a fresh approach on Broadway with Christopher Shinn's new adaptation, starring Mary-Louise Parker.
 Ian Rickson directs the production at the Roundabout Theatre Company's American Airlines Theatre.

 Watch highlights from the 2011 Off-Broadway revival of Jonathan Larson's Rent: